Arm-Labs/TS-Keyword/README.md

     ```sh
      git push origin main
     ```
-4. In a browser, go to the GitHub [TS-Keyword](https://github.com/Arm-Labs/TS-Keyword) Custom runner repository.
+Skip down to the [Runner observation](#runner-observation) instructions below.

+## Runner observation
+Follow the instructions below to find your runner action.

+1. In the browser showing the [TS-Keyword](https://github.com/Arm-Labs/TS-Keyword):
-5. Click on **Actions** or Click on this link [TS-Keyword Actions](https://github.com/Arm-Labs/TS-Keyword/actions).
+   * click on **Actions** or Click on this link [TS-Keyword Actions](https://github.com/Arm-Labs/TS-Keyword/actions).
    * You should see your run using the **commit message** that you entered above.
    * Click on the hyperlinked commit message to go to the workflow run.
-6. Click on the workflow name in the box, **ci_build_and_test_ats_keyword_112**
+1. On the specific **runs** page, click on the workflow name in the box, **ci_build_and_test_ats_keyword_112**
-   * This will show you all the steps that make up this workflow.
+   * This next page will show you all the steps that make up this workflow.
    * You can expand each one to see the results of that step.
-7. The results of the run will be shown on the action screen with a Green checkmark or a Red X.
+1. The results of the run will be shown on the action screen with a Green checkmark or a Red X.